-A review of the North Carolina Department of Public Safety Prisons (NCDPS) Policy F.3400 (Inmate Sexual Abuse and Sexual Harassment) revised 8/24/2015 and Sampson Cl's Standard Operating Procedures (SOP) #.1100 (Inmate Sexual Abuse and Sexual Harassment) effective 5/10/16 indicated the requirement of the first responding staff is to separate the inmate, protect any physical evidence by requesting that the victim does not destroy evidence (through washing, brushing teeth, changing clothing, urinating, defecating, smoking, drinking or eating, protect any physical evidence by ensuring the alleged perpetrator does not destroy evidence (through washing, brushing teeth, changing clothing, urinating, defecating, smoking, drinking or eating), if the abuse took place within a time period that still allows for the collection of physical evidence and secure the crime scene.
+A review of the North Carolina Department of Public Safety Prisons (NCDPS) Policy F.3400 (Inmate Sexual Abuse and Sexual Harassment) revised 8/24/2015 indicated the requirement of the first responding staff is to separate the alleged victim and alleged abuser, protect any physical evidence by requesting that the victim does not destroy evidence (through washing, brushing teeth, changing clothing, urinating, defecating, smoking, drinking or eating, protect any physical evidence by ensuring the alleged perpetrator does not destroy evidence (through washing, brushing teeth, changing clothing, urinating, defecating, smoking, drinking or eating), if the abuse took place within a time period that still allows for the collection of physical evidence and secure the crime scene.
 Requires that a victim shall be taken to medical staff as soon as possible or if no medical or mental health are on staff, shall ensure they are notified.
 Requires a first responder who is not a security staff shall request the victim not to destroy evidence and to notify a security staff.

-Interviews with the staff and a first responder interview validated their technical knowledge of actions to be taken upon learning that an inmate was sexually abused but the staff could not describe all the action steps identified in the NCDPS policies and procedures of their responsibilities as first responders.
+Interviews with the staff and a first responder interview validated their technical knowledge of actions to be taken upon learning that an inmate was sexually abused could describe all the action steps identified in the NCDPS policies and procedures of their responsibilities as first responders.
 A review of the training files confirmed that all staff receives information on how to respond to an allegation of sexual abuse in accordance with the NCDPS policy and procedure as stated above.
-There have been no allegations that an inmate was sexually abused and the staff responded as first responders during the past twelve (12) months.
+There has been no allegation that an inmate was sexually abused and the staff responded as first responders during the past twelve (12) months.